Git Submodules: A Guide

 How to Use Git Submodules

-As a Git repository grows in size, you’ll probably find yourself depending on other repositories.
+repository grows in size, you’ll probably find yourself depending on other repositories.
 A blog project may depend on another repository that stores the code for a particular theme.
 A software project may depend on a particular, in-house version of a framework.

 How do you connect these repositories together?
 That’s where submodules come in handy.

 In this tutorial, we’re going to talk about what submodules are and why they are useful.
 We’ll walk through a few examples of how to set up a repository with submodules to help you get started.

 - Career Karma matches you with top tech bootcamps

 A submodule is a link to a repository within a Git repository.
 It makes it easy to connect different repositories together which depend on each other.

 Submodules are a good way to link plugins and themes into your code.
 The links created by submodules will make it easier to navigate around your codebase.